Clicky

 If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-Chinese authorities are encouraging parents to check their children’s devices for encrypted messaging services like Telegram, which facilitate the organization of protests.
+Chinese authorities are encouraging parents to check their children’s devices for messaging services like Telegram, which facilitate the organization of protests.
 The government noted that the apps have “the ability to erase content immediately after reading, which facilitates the destruction of criminal evidence.”

 If they find these apps, parents have been encouraged to take their children to the nearest police station “to find out whether their children had engaged in crime.”